KaivinC/CV_HW1/classification/README.md

 ```

 ## Citation

-If you use this codebase in your research, please cite our paper:

 ```bib
 @InProceedings{Zhou_2020_CVPR,
 author = {Zhou, Mohan and Bai, Yalong and Zhang, Wei and Zhao, Tiejun and Mei, Tao},